knifecake/outmess/README.md

 # Laravel Outcome Outmess

 This package allows you to add messages depending on the outcome of processes, such as updating a user or deleting a menu item.
-Then you may retrieve all those messages at once and format them in HTMl according to the configuration you have set, which may depend, for instance, on the UI framework you are using.
+Then you may retrieve all those messages at once and format them in HTML according to the configuration you have set, which may depend, for instance, on the UI framework you are using.

 ## Installation